-Court Order: If you and the other parent cannot reach an agreement during a breakup, our attorneys can help you file a claim for a child support court order.
+Court Order: If you and the other parent cannot reach an agreement on child support in a divorce, our attorneys can help you file a claim for a child support court order.
 This can be done as part of a separation, divorce, or annulment action or by filing a separate civil action.

-Modifications: Our lawyers help parents obtain modification of child support payments for a variety of reasons.
-For instance, one parent may be making significantly less (or more) now than at the time of the original agreement or order.
+Modifications: Our child support attorneys help parents obtain modifications of child support payments when a parent’s circumstances change.
+For example, one parent may be making significantly less or more now than at the time of the original agreement or order.
 The child’s circumstances may have changed, or the parent responsible for paying may have had another child.
-We also may be able to argue that the terms of the agreement simply are unjust and unreasonable given your circumstances.
+We may be able to argue that the terms of the agreement are unreasonable given your circumstances.